nguyendangdung/das-employerapprenticeshipsservice/docs/Jobs/RunningJobs.md

 Old style jobs have a dedicated CLI.

-## How do I execute a new style job?
+# How do I execute a new style job?

 The new style jobs may have a dedicated 'trigger' that causes it to run automatically.
 For example, on a timer basis or in response to posting a message to a queue.
-However, any job may be invoked manually by posting a message to the a specific queue.
+However, any job may be invoked manually by posting a message to a specific queue named adhocjobs (see below).

-###Running a Job Manually
+#Running a Job Manually

 > The objective here is to get a message into the queue named **adhocjobs** in the storage account used by the **SFA.DAS.EAS.Account.Worker** worker role.

-You will need a tool such as [Microsoft Azure Storage Explorer](https://azure.microsoft.com/en-us/features/storage-explorer/ "Microsoft Azure Storage Explorer") that allows you to post a message to an [Azure Storage Queues](https://azure.microsoft.com/en-gb/services/storage/queues "Azure Storage Queue").
-The following screen shots will reference to Microsoft Azure Storage Explorer.
+You will need a tool such as [Microsoft Azure Storage Explorer](https://azure.microsoft.com/en-us/features/storage-explorer/ "Microsoft Azure Storage Explorer") that allows you to post messages to [Azure Storage Queues](https://azure.microsoft.com/en-gb/services/storage/queues "Azure Storage Queue").
+The following screen shots will reference Microsoft Azure Storage Explorer.

 ##Connect the tool to the  required storage account